komaljasuja/ASL-Project/README.md

 You can mention what is our future plan or challenges that you have thought of
   1. All the ASL are considering they are using there right hand - what if they use / comformatable in left hand - then these dastaset will not be useful
   2. Present implementation is using laptop - need to implement the same on Raspberry Pi or ESP 32 using ESP 32 cam module
+  3. We plan to use phrases in the future as well in order to further develop the communication